 Injury and infection to the urethra are two of the most common causes of urethral stricture disease in men.
 For example, bicycle straddle injury is a common cause of urinary problems in men.
 Trauma such prostate surgery or treatments, removal of kidney stones, and urinary catheterization are also common causes of urethral strictures in men.

 The following symptoms may be a sign of urethral strictures:

-- Slow urine stream
+- Slow urine stream or decrease in urination

 - Painful urination

 It's important to note that these are common symptoms for other medical conditions and should be brought to the attention of your doctor for a full evaluation to determine the cause.

 Diagnosing Urethral Stricture Disease

 Your doctor will first perform a complete physical exam as well as recommened and perform a urethral imaging study such as X-ray or ultrasound of the urethra.
 Other tests may include: